247 Learning Literally On The Go

 When I got the indication and I don’t ignore these indications anymore to take a photo because my being wanted to capture it, wanted to draw it, the intricacies of this rock and the color and everything.

-But once you do it, once you make the commitment to it and start shifting it after the initial effort, it starts to also become just an easy flow, an easy way to go.
+When you want to shift, it’s not that easy, but once you do, once you make the commitment and start shifting, after the initial effort, it starts to also become an easy way to go.

 There’s another thing I’m learning on the river this morning.

-So that’s not what I’m learning this morning.
+(So that’s not what I’m learning this morning.)

-But what I’m learning is that there’s this beautiful river corridor that I like to come through, and it goes through what’s called the Narrows.
+What I’m learning is that there’s this beautiful river corridor that I like to come through, and it goes through what’s called the Narrows.

 The Wisconsin River runs basically from the top of Wisconsin down almost to the bottom into the Mississippi River.